Meet Annie

 Platform engineering, mostly.

 I'm 27.
-I learned to code at university and never quite shook the habit.
-I like systems thinking, calm in chaos, and the part of engineering that involves writing down what you'll do before you do it.
+I learnt to code at university and never quite shook the habit.
+I like understanding the reasons behind decisions, seeing things through from design to operation, and the part of engineering that involves understanding the problem before trying to solve it.

 The other thing